jwacooks/dpla/Readme.md

 Most of my work is done using [iPython notebook](http://ipython.org/install.html).
 I use (and greatly appreciate it) but don't support iPython notebook.

 I have tried to document the code in the notebooks to define the flow of the program.
-Adding some error checking/management would make the code more robust.
+I haven't tried to turn the notebooks into tutorials.

+These are working files, developed to explore the DPLA API and how the metadata might be manipulated to enhance discovery in a library's discovery system.
+They haven't been optimized and often reveal a kind of blunt force approach.
+They can be greatly improved.
+For example, adding some error checking/management would make the code more robust.

 ***